juliamitchelmore/react-chess/README.md

 ## Notes

  - This is a functional app, not a pretty one.
 It's not responsive, looks ugly, and goes against all my design aesthetics.
 However, it serves its purpose.
- - Built with React and with a Flux implementation
+ - Built with React and with a Redux implementation
- - Project structure created with the [react-webpack Yeoman generator](https://github.com/newtriks/generator-react-webpack)
  - Has decent test coverage of store functions & components.
-To run tests, use `npm test`
+To run tests, use `yarn test` **[DEPRECATED]**
  - Data won't persist between browsers :(